 Convention Rules: Convention Rules are the guidelines that govern the process of our Convention.
 They cover everything from voting, endorsements, platform adoption, credentialing, to where you sit.
 To learn more click here.

 CDP Lunch and Dinner

-Helpful suggestions / things you may want to bring to convention The Sacramento Convention Center is located within convenient distance of many eateries and the building is designed with many entrance/exits, so getting in and out is fairly easy.
+Helpful suggestions / things you may want to bring to convention The Los Angeles Convention Center is located within convenient distance of many eateries and the building is designed with many entrance/exits, so getting in and out is fairly easy.
 However, it is still a large venue and taking a detour may not be especially convenient if you have two events that otherwise would be very near one another.
 A convention is very tightly scheduled, with many overlapping events, so consider: